postlight/headless-wp-starter/README.md

 [![Build status](https://travis-ci.org/postlight/headless-wp-starter.svg)](https://travis-ci.org/postlight/headless-wp-starter)

-Postlight's Headless WordPress + React Starter Kit is an automated toolset that will spin up two things:
+Postlight's Headless WordPress + React Starter Kit is an automated toolset that will spin up three things:

-1. A WordPress backend that serves its data via the [WP REST API](https://developer.wordpress.org/rest-api/) and [GraphQL](http://graphql.org/) (**new!**).
+1. A WordPress backend that serves its data via the [WP REST API](https://developer.wordpress.org/rest-api/) and [GraphQL](http://graphql.org/).
 2. A server-side rendered React frontend using [Next.js](https://github.com/zeit/next.js/).
+3. A React frontend powered by GraphQL

 You can read all about it in [this handy introduction](https://trackchanges.postlight.com/introducing-postlights-wordpress-react-starter-kit-a61e2633c48c).